Skip to main content

 Technical Analysis

-CVE-2025-54858 is a vulnerability classified under CWE-674 (Uncontrolled Recursion) affecting F5 BIG-IP Advanced WAF and ASM modules.
-The issue arises when a security policy is configured with a JSON content profile that includes a malformed JSON schema.
-When such a policy is applied to a virtual server, specially crafted requests can trigger uncontrolled recursion within the bd process, leading to its termination.
-This termination causes a denial of service condition, disrupting the availability of the BIG-IP service.
-The vulnerability affects multiple supported versions of BIG-IP (15.1.0, 16.1.0, 17.1.0, and 17.5.0).
-The CVSS v3.1 score is 7.5, reflecting a high severity due to network attack vector, low attack complexity, no privileges required, and no user interaction needed.
-The impact is limited to availability, with no direct confidentiality or integrity compromise reported.
-No public exploits have been observed yet, but the vulnerability is publicly disclosed and documented.
-The root cause is improper handling of malformed JSON schemas leading to uncontrolled recursion in the processing logic of the bd process, which is critical for BIG-IP’s security policy enforcement.
-The vulnerability does not affect versions that have reached End of Technical Support.
-No official patches or workarounds are listed in the provided data, emphasizing the need for configuration review and monitoring.
+CVE-2025-54858 is a vulnerability classified under CWE-674 (Uncontrolled Recursion) affecting F5 BIG-IP devices running Advanced WAF or ASM modules.
+The issue occurs when a security policy is configured with a JSON content profile that includes a malformed JSON schema.
+When such a policy is applied to a virtual server, specially crafted requests containing malformed JSON can trigger uncontrolled recursion within the bd process, causing it to terminate unexpectedly.
+This results in a denial of service condition impacting the availability of the BIG-IP device's security functions.
+The vulnerability affects multiple recent versions of BIG-IP (15.1.0, 16.1.0, 17.1.0, and 17.5.0) and does not require any authentication or user interaction to exploit, making it remotely exploitable over the network.
+The CVSS v3.1 base score is 7.5, reflecting a high severity primarily due to the impact on availability (A:H) and the ease of exploitation (AV:N/AC:L/PR:N/UI:N).
+Although no public exploits have been reported yet, the vulnerability could be leveraged by attackers to disrupt critical application delivery and security services provided by BIG-IP devices.
+The issue is particularly concerning for organizations that rely heavily on BIG-IP for web application firewalling and security policy enforcement, as the termination of the bd process could lead to service outages or degraded security postures.
+The vendor has not yet released patches, and software versions that have reached End of Technical Support are not evaluated for this vulnerability.

 Potential Impact